 For instance, a suit may be brought against a negligent healthcare provider such as a physician, nurse, anesthesiologist, dentist, pharmacist, or another medical provider.
 A hospital or medical practice may also be held liable for their negligence and may be included in a medical malpractice claim.

 Since the question of liability is complicated, it’s critical to contact a skilled Mississippi medical malpractice attorney if you suspect that you’ve been hurt by a doctor or hospitals’ negligence.
 An experienced Jackson medical malpractice lawyer will carefully listen to the details of your circumstances, review the evidence, help determine who might be liable for your injuries, and help you make the most informed decision on how best to proceed.

 Why Medical Malpractice Cases Are So Complex

 Medical malpractice cases are complicated because you must provide a significant amount of evidence to prove that negligence took place and that a medical malpractice suit is in order.
 Proving that a physician or other healthcare provider was negligent can be difficult.

-Under Mississippi law, mistakes or undesirable outcomes are not the same thing as true medical malpractice.
+Under Mississippi law, mistakes or undesirable outcomes are not the same things as true medical malpractice.
 Differentiating between them can be time-consuming and difficult, plus it might require outside medical opinions and substantiating documentation.